Monitor Office compatibility and deployments by using Office Telemetry Dashboard

 ||Lists the versions of Office that are detected and other details, such as architecture type and number of unique instances of each version.

-Use filters to adjust what's shown in a Telemetry Dashboard worksheet
+Use filters to adjust what's shown in an Office Telemetry Dashboard worksheet

 In the navigation pane on the left side of the dashboard, there are filters called Label1, Label2, Label3, Label4, Date range, and View.
 You can use these filters to change the scope of the data that is shown in a worksheet.
 Any time that you change a filter, you must select the Refresh button to refresh the data in the content pane.
 The Refresh button is located in the upper-right corner of most worksheets.
 When you refresh the data, the sorting order is automatically reset.
 You can verify when the content pane was last updated by referring to the time stamp that is located below the Refresh button on the navigation pane.